Take a look at the work done by some of our past interns!

 Haley Cubell helped research plant/pollinator associations as part of a pilot inventory of floral resources at Vassar College.
 She also developed a repertoire of botanical drawings for a floral resource calendar.
 Stay tuned for the end result of Haley’s work!

 Matea Mezic, Ray Cagnetta, Kristiana Bowman, Alex Sams and Luke Arsenault helped pilot an inventory of floral resources at Vassar College.
 Their work will help create guidelines for the management of pollinator habitat at Vassar and across the wider EMMA network.
-To learn more about the pilot, click here.
+Click here to learn more about the pilot.
+Click here to view results.

 Dale Wang, Louisa Kuper, Joey Boots-Ebensfeld and Rachel Strout collected phenology observations at Vassar College and took photographs on the trail.
-Their data will be used by researchers across the nation to explore the relationship between changing climates and the environment.
-Their photos will be used for environmental education.
+Their data will be used by researchers across the nation to explore the relationship between changing climates and the environment, and their photos will be used for environmental education.

 Catherine Belleza analyzed the urban-rural gradient of our region by adding layers of land usage and development over the Hudson Valley.
 She also evaluated the land cover around each EMMA site to quantify levels of development within a one mile buffer.
 Catherine’s research will be used with EMMA to help extrapolate differences in our data based on levels of urbanization in and around each site.
 Click here to see her work.